 Crawling is an important part of your baby’s development.
 They’re now getting mobile, so prepare to be chasing them around from room to room.
 In this article, we’ll talk about the different skills that crawling helps develop.

-Balance: Balance is an essential skill your little one will always need.
-Walking, running, jumping, kicking a ball, writing, and coloring require balance.
+Balance is an essential skill your little one will always need.
+Walking, running, jumping, kicking a ball, writing, and coloring requires balance.
 As your baby achieves this, they’ll learn how to distribute their weight and move from side to side.
-Research at San Francisco State University found that babies who engage in tummy crawling (also referred as prone locomotion) are faster when learning how to control tasks that require a right posture and balance skills; this learning occurs through visual stimulation.
+Research at San Francisco State University found that babies who engage in tummy crawling (also referred to as prone locomotion) are faster when learning how to control tasks that require a right posture and balance skills; this learning occurs through visual stimulation.

-As your little one presses their weigh on their palms, they’ll stretch the tiny muscles in their hands and fingers.
+As your little one presses their weight on their palms, they’ll stretch the tiny muscles in their hands and fingers.
 This will help them with the skills of picking up small objects, manipulating toys, and writing.
-As they learn how to move, your child will coordinate large arm, leg, feet, and trunk movements which will give them strength and the ability to carry their body an achieve future skills, like throwing and catching.
+As they learn how to move, your child will coordinate large arm, leg, feet, and trunk movements which will give them strength and the ability to carry their body and achieve future skills, like throwing and catching.

-Hand-eye coordination: As their hands become their guide, they’ll establish hand-eye coordination.
+As their hands become their guide, they’ll establish hand-eye coordination.
 This will serve them to focus their attention on something while their hands execute the task.
 This is a skill they will need for reading, writing, and sports activities.

-Remember that the process of learning how to crawl differs among babies and that each one of them figure out a style that feels good to them.
+Remember that the process of learning how to crawl differs among babies and that each one of them figures out a style that feels good to them.
 If you see that your little one is not crawling, check out this article to read about some exercises you can do to help.